Meet jaeya “Jaeonic” BAYANI

 DISCOGRAPHY:

-“1 a.m.” - 2019
+• 1 a.m.” - 2019

-“luving u (Remastered)” - 2020
+• luving u (Remastered)” - 2020

-“LoveStoner (Remastered)” - 2020
+• LoveStoner (Remastered)” - 2020

-“soaring” - 2020
+• soaring” - 2020

-“BAYANI” EP - 2023
+• BAYANI” EP - 2023

-Jaeya "Jaeonic" Bayani – a Filipinx singer-songwriter, dancer (popper), and rapper from the Bay Area, CA – is a Columbia College Chicago (CCC) honors graduate with a Bachelor of Arts (BA) pursuing a Music Business: Recorded Music and Publishing major and a Double-Minor in Hip-Hop Studies and Pre-Law Studies.
-She’s a member of GrammyU, BMI, and the 2024 recipient of the CCC Parker Lee Williams Award for Hip-Hop Excellence.
-For 4+ years, she’s established a space in the global Filipino music industry dedicated to uplifting underrepresented creatives through her roles as an Operations Assistant at The Luna Company, LLC (Traverse Music Group & Zion Agency), an Operations Director for Quilt Magazine.
-Her marketing/advertising and event production internships exposed her to assisting with corporate campaigns and events, allowing her to thrive in navigating hands-on, fast-paced environments.
+Jaeya "Jaeya Bionic" Bayani is a Bay-Area-based Filipina singer-songwriter, Hip-Hop/Funk practitioner, and music publishing/operations management professional.
+She's a Columbia College Chicago c/o 2024 summa cum laude graduate with a Bachelor of Arts in Music Business: Recorded Music and Publishing and a Double-Minor in Hip-Hop Studies and Pre-Law Studies.
+She’s a GrammyU and BMI member, as well as the recipient of the CCC Parker Lee Williams Award for Hip-Hop Excellence and Garee Lee Smith Scholarship, respectively.
+She’s established a nearly seven-year career in the music industry dedicated to championing AAPI and Fil-Am creatives through her roles as an Operations Assistant at for Christina Luna (Traverse Music Group & Zion Agency) and Creative Operations Coordinator for Supervillain.
+She recently transitioned into a Operations & Legal Affairs Associate role for Christina, after rigorous and rewarding terms at both Supervillain and Thizzler On The Roof.

 Courtesy of @sloaneshotit